Wopple/limber-timber/docs/how_tos.md

 ```

 > Tip: You can use multiple templates.
 This means you could have more dimensions beyond environment represented by
-> different sets of templates and select 1 template for each environment.
+> different sets of templates and select 1 template for each dimension.
 This is done with multiple `--tpl` options.

 # Unsupported Operations